weecology/lab-manual/Using-HiPerGator.md

 # Storage

 Your home folder only has a few gigabytes of disk space, but there is a large amount of space available under `/ufrc/ewhite/<your username>`.
 If you prefer a Dropbox-like interface, you can also hook GatorBox up to HiperGator using [these instructions](https://wiki.rc.ufl.edu/doc/GatorBox:_Adding_external_storage).

+# Partitions
+The HiperGator consists of hundreds of servers.
+These a split up into several "partitions" for various reasons.

+The two primary partitions which you'll use the most are `hpg1-compute`, and `hpg2-compute`.

+* `hpg1-compute` - This is the set of older servers that make up the original hipergator cluster.
+They have 64 cores and 256GB of RAM per node.
+* `hpg2-compute` - This is a newer set of servers brought online in 2017.
+They have 32 cores and 128GB of RAM per node

+The cores on `hpg2-compute` are roughly twice as fast as the  ones on `hpg1-compute`.
+So the former partition is usually under a heavier load when you look at the current usage with `slurmInfo -pu`.

+There are a few other partitions available.

+* `gpu` - This is the partition to use if you want to use the GPU.
+You need to have bought GPU specifically, which our lab has.
+* `bigmem` - This partitions consists of several servers with up to 1TB of memory.
+This is useful if you need a *lot* of memory but still want to keep a script on a single server.
+More details are [here](https://help.rc.ufl.edu/doc/Large-Memory_SMP_Servers).
+* `hpg2-dev` - These are several servers for development purposes.
+When you use `srundev` the jobs get sent here.
+* `gui` - For jobs where you want to run a GUI (graphical user interface).

+**Selecting a partition** By default you'll run jobs on the `hpg2-compute` partitions.
+If you want to change it, edit the `--partition` line in your job script, or use the `-p` command in `srun`.

 # Connecting through jupyter notebooks.